Patricia Guijarro: Youth

-Spain had a relatively unsuccessful run at the 2016 FIFA U-20 Women's World Cup.
+Spain had a relatively unsuccessful run at the 2016 U-20 World Cup.
 Guijarro's first and only tournament goal came in a 5–0 win against Canada, in which she also assisted a Lucía García stoppage time strike.
 She then started in a win against Japan and was rested for a loss against Nigeria.
 At the end of the group stage, Spain sat at second in the table, advancing them to the knockouts.
-They bowed out in a 3–2 loss against North Korea in the quarterfinals.
+They bowed out in a 3–2 loss against North Korea in the quarter-finals.

-Guijarro was named vice captain for the 2018 FIFA U-20 Women's World Cup.
+Guijarro was named vice captain for the 2018 U-20 World Cup.
 She started the tournament by scoring a hat-trick against Paraguay in the first match of the group stage.
 She went on to score again in the group stage against the United States in a match that ended a 2–2 draw, effectively knocking out the United States in the group stages for the first time ever in a U20 tournament.

-In the quarterfinals, Spain faced Group D runner-ups Nigeria, and Guijarro scored yet another match-winner just before halftime.
-With her match winner, Spain reached the semifinals of a U-20 Women's World Cup for the first time ever.
+In the quarter-finals, Spain faced Group D runner-ups Nigeria, and Guijarro scored yet another match-winner just before halftime.
+With her match winner, Spain reached the semi-finals of a U-20 World Cup for the first time ever.
 Spain met the previous tournament's runner-up, France, in the next round.
 She headed in her sixth goal of the tournament in the semifinal matchup, which had her leading in the Golden Boot race.
 Her goal was the only goal of the tie and Spain advanced to their first U-20 Women's World Cup final with a 1–0 win.
 Spain lost their captain Aitana Bonmatí through suspension against France, so Guijarro started with the captain's band for the final against Japan.
 Despite many attempts on goal, she was kept scoreless in the final against Japan as Spain fell 1–3.

 Before the final, England forward Georgia Stanway tied her six-goal tally in the third-place match against France.
-They both ended their tournaments with six goals and she shared top scorer honors with Stanway, but Guijarro earned the Golden Boot by registering an additional three assists.
+They both ended their tournaments with six goals and she shared top scorer honours with Stanway, but Guijarro earned the Golden Boot by registering an additional three assists.
 She was also awarded the Golden Ball and was named to the Team of the Tournament.
 The tournament was her final youth international experience as she transitioned to a full senior international between 2018 and 2019.
 As of 2019, she remains Spain's highest scorer with the U-20 women's team with seven goals.